Washington, Pennsylvania: 19th century

-The discovery of oil and natural gas among the Washington oil field caused a boom period from the 1880s to the early 1900s.
+The discovery of oil and natural gas at the Washington oil field caused a boom period from the 1880s to the early 1900s.

 James B. Wilson chartered the Washington Electric Street Railways in 1889 with construction beginning in November 1890.
-The first line was built from the Waynesburg and Washington Narrow Gauge station to Wilson Orchard, just north of the present day site of the Washington Hospital.
+The first line was built from the Waynesburg and Washington Narrow Gauge station to Wilson Orchard, just north of the present day site of the UPMC Washington hospital.

+20th century

-In 1903, the Washington and Canonsburg Railway Company linked Washington to Canonsburg, Pennsylvania with a trolley line.
+In 1903, the Washington and Canonsburg Railway Company linked Washington to Canonsburg, Pennsylvania, with a trolley line.
 The company was bought by the Philadelphia Company in 1906, later becoming part of the Pittsburgh Railway Company, linking through to Pittsburgh as part of their interurban service in 1909.
 The line closed on August 29, 1953.
 A short section of the line and a number of trolley cars are preserved at the Pennsylvania Trolley Museum north of the city.